nogardnep/magiamerlini/doc/specifications/specifications.md

 2. beats => for time signature
 3. bars => for time signature
 4. play_mode
-5. repetitions
+5. repetitions => used when a song part is playing

 ##### SequenceEvent

-Parameters:

-1. action => "play" / "stop" / "inactive"
+States: "play" / "stop" / "inactive"
-2. repetitions => "continue", or a number (used when a song part is playing)

 ##### Pattern